AeroGlass/APTAM-GPL/calibration/readme.txt

 Create camera.cfg:
 -Open the output file of the calibration (normally out_camera_data.yml from opencvcalib folder).
--Replace Camera.OpenCVParameters in camera.cfg with the new opencv parameters as described in camera.cfg
+-Replace Camera.OpenCVParameters in camera.cfg with the new opencv parameters as described in camera.cfg.